paduy2/ML_AI_Exercise_Weekly/README.md

   + I won't upload this json file to repo because of size
   + After that, follow the instruction.
-  + We must wait about 1 min for the result and 10s for load the graph
+  + We must wait about 1 min for the result and 10s for load the graph We can get the graph.json by extracting the rar file